Thermotoga maritima

 Thermotoga maritima is a hyperthermophilic, anaerobic organism that is a member of the order Thermotogales.
-T. maritima is well known for its ability to produce hydrogen (clean energy) and it is the only fermentative bacterium that has been shown to produce Hydrogen more than the Thauer limit (>4 mol H2 /mol glucose).
+T. maritima is well known for its ability to produce hydrogen (clean energy) and it is the only fermentative bacterium that has been shown to produce hydrogen more than the Thauer limit (>4 mol H2 /mol glucose).
 It employs [FeFe]-hydrogenases to produce hydrogen gas (H2) by fermenting many different types of carbohydrates.

 History

 First discovered in the sediment of a marine geothermal area near Vulcano, Italy, Thermotoga maritima resides in hot springs as well as hydrothermal vents.
-The ideal environment for the organism is a water temperature of 80 C, though it is capable of growing in waters of 55–90 C. Thermotoga maritima is the only bacterium known to grow at this high a temperature; the only other organisms known to live in environments this extreme are members of the domain Archaea.
+The ideal environment for the organism is a water temperature of 80 C, though it is capable of growing in waters of 55–90 C. Thermotoga maritima and Geothermobacterium ferrireducens are the only bacteria known to grow at this high a temperature; the only other organisms known to live in environments this extreme are members of the domain Archaea.
 The hyperthermophilic abilities of T. maritima, along with its deep lineage, suggests that it is potentially a very ancient organism.

+16S rRNA sequencing of Thermotoga maritima determined that the bacteria belong to the eubacteria phyla.
+However, as of a study published in 1986, the bacteria were not determined to have close relationships to any other group within this phyla.
+The majority of the lipids in the bacteria are unique in structure compared to other eubacteria.
+The peptidoglycan of T. maritima has unique structures and components as well.
+The peptidoglycan structure contains equal amounts of l- and d-lysine.
+A study published in 2009 revealed that d-lysine plays a crucial role in peptidoglycan synthesis, functioning as a substitute for l-lysine and forming novel cross-links within the structure.